 The school is well known for the way in which the house system supports students and it is a tradition for families to belong to the same house in future years.
 House loyalty is strong and inter-house competitions are key features throughout the year in terms of attendance, progress, rewards and achievements in many other areas including sport, science, dance and drama.
 Each house raises money to support a specific charity in addition to their contribution to whole school fundraising and charity events.
 It is through such opportunities in our house system that a strong sense of identity, shared responsibility and respect is engendered.
 Every member of the house is an integral part of the community at Neston High School.

-The Head of House is responsible for progress, achievement, attendance, punctuality, behaviour, discipline, rewards and sanctions and for leading each house community within the wider school community.
-Each Pastoral Learning Mentor is responsible for supporting the house teams on a day to day basis, working with parents, mentoring students to remove any barriers to learning and to assist in the raising of standards and achievements through raising students’ self esteem, expectations and aspirations.
+From 2019 the school has updated the Head of House role to become Head of Year.
+The Head of Year is responsible for progress, achievement, attendance, punctuality, behaviour, discipline, rewards and sanctions.
+The school has excellent pastoral care, with six Pastoral Learning Mentors responsible for supporting students on a day to day basis, working with parents, mentoring students to remove any barriers to learning and to assist in the raising of standards and achievements through raising students’ self esteem, expectations and aspirations.
 The Pastoral Learning mentors are a key point of contact for parents throughout the day for any queries or issues which they will help to resolve.

 "Neston High School has some outstanding features, particularly in the excellent quality of the partnerships it has forged with parents and other partners."